 Every piece isn’t structured the same or formatted the same even if they carry the same theme or story archetype.

-What is Structure For Stories?
+What Does Structure Mean for Stories?

 Structuring a story can include very thorough/meticulous organizing and outlining.
 It can also be the use of a story archetype to best deliver your message.
 Or formulating your sentences and paragraphs so that your ideas flow smoothly.
 They can be all of these things, just one of these things and more.
 Applying structure to a story definitely doesn’t require one cookie-cutter formula.
 There are different and many ways to structure fiction masterpieces.
 Structuring can also be completely minimal.
 Though all sorts of structuring do aim to